- Files and Folders Backup

 - In the left tab page, select Backup and then select Disk Backup.

-- You can enter a name for the backup in the "Task Name" box, such as "My disk backup" to help you distinguish it from other backups.
+- You can name it for "Task Name" box to help you distinguish it from other backups.

-- Click the Step 1 button.
-In the popup window, select the source disks that you want to back up and you can add several disks to be backed up via Disk Backup each time.
+- Click Step 1 button.
+In the popup window, select source disks that you want to back up and you can add several disks to be backed up via Disk Backup each time.

-- Click Step 2 to select a destination place to store the image file.
+- Click Step 2 to select a destination path to store image file.

 - Click the Start Backup button and wait for the process to complete.

-- More advanced options for the current backup task can also be set.
-For guidance see: Backup Options, Schedule Backup and Backup Scheme.
+- More advanced options for current backup task, please refer to : Backup Options, Schedule Backup and Backup Scheme.

-- When performing Disk Backup, AOMEI Backupper allows you to back up several disks at a time.
-The selected destination must have sufficient space to contain the data on these disks.
-Backing up disks with a large amount of data may take a long time to complete.
-When restoring this image, you may restore these disks one by one.
+- When performing Disk Backup, AOMEI Backupper allows you to back up several disks each time, so you need to confirm destination must have sufficient space to contain data on these disks.
+Backing up disks with a large amount of data may take long time to complete and When restoring this image, you need to restore these disks one by one.